In NSW, ‘Catfishing’ itself is not a crime; however, it will be considered illegal in certain circumstances.

 - The actions were intentional or reckless.

-One of the key complexities of this offence is that whilst dishonesty can be established in many cases, there is difficulty in proving the necessary element of ‘deception’ to the requisite standard (beyond reasonable doubt).
+One of the key complexities of this offence is that, whilst dishonesty can be established in many cases, there is difficulty in proving the necessary element of ‘deception’ to the requisite standard (beyond a reasonable doubt).
+The maximum penalty for this offence is ten years’ imprisonment.

 ‘Catfishing’ to procure or groom